carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 teaching: 15
 exercises: 15
 questions:
-- "Key question (FIXME)"
+- What is linear separability?
 objectives:
-- "First learning objective."
+- Understand advantages and disadvantages of a classifier.
+- Develop an ability to discern between linear and nonlinear classifiers.
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+-
 ---

-_Comment: Need questions, objectives, key points_

 Logistic regression is a classifier that models the probability of a certain label.
 In our original example, when we predicted whether a price for a house is high or low, we were classifying our responses into two categories.